lucthienphong1120/gallery/README.md

 `setup.command` goes through all of the folders in your `/photos/` directory.
 It collects all of the file paths of each photo in each album.
 It aggregates all of this data into one key file called `config.json`.

 ### Client-side Generation
 Once you've created your `config.json`, the website can now use that file to figure out which photos to show.
-It uses JavaScript(ES6🔥!) to layout your photos, grouping all of the photos per album.
+It uses jekyll and JavaScript(ES6🔥) to layout your photos, grouping all of the photos per album.

 ## Customizing your Gallery
 Gallery supports 3 different kinds of layouts: rows, squares and columns.
 You can choose which type of layout you want to use by setting the `layout` variable in `script.js` to be either `SQUARES`, `ROWS` or `COLUMNS`.